salvatore-dimartino/LaTazza/Official Requirements Document.md

 # Stories and personas
 John works in the office and has an inclination for order and discipline.
 So he volunteers to keep track of what happens on the coffee machine.
-When a colleague uses a capsule he takes note (who consumed which capsule when).
 When a capsule of a certain type is close to sold out John reorders.
+Capsules can be purchased only in multiples of a minmum quantity (ex 40).
 On the money side, John computes how much each colleague should pay for what she has consumed.
-In practice every colleague has a virtual account, initially charged with a reasonable amount of cash (ex 10 euros).
+In practice every colleague has a virtual account, initially charged with a reasonable amount of cash given to John (ex 10 euros).
 John maintains this account and asks to recharge it when close to zero.
 Physically the money for capsules is in cash, and John manages it as if it where his personal money.

 All colleagues trust each other, so negative accounts are allowed.
 John uses his personal money if needed to reorder capsules.